 Other notables include Hillary Clinton, New York Governor Andrew Cuomo though he is running for re-election.
 One for the future, how do think Michelle Obama or Joe Biden plus VP Barack Obama ticket would fair?
 Barack can't run for President but there is no law against him being a VP candidate.
 Though one has to wonder if he would put his family through four to eight more years of living in captivity.

 U.S. Election Betting Is A Long Wagering Season

 Caucus and Primary debates roll out during the summer before an election year and run until spring.
-State-by-State Primary and Caucus voting runs from January to September during each election year.
-All the fields, Republican, Democrat and Independent, are whittled down during Presidential debates in September and October - prior to voting day in early November.
+State-by-State Primary and Caucus voting run from January to September during each election year.
+All the fields, Republican, Democrat, and Independent, are whittled down during Presidential debates in September and October - prior to the voting day in early November.

-President Trump proved a dark horse can emerge from the pack as he was a (+2500) money line longshot at Bodog when there were still 27 contenders in the fight.
-While we suggest waiting until the field is cut down some, if you see a current underdog emerging - bet on them anytime 24/7 at these top ranked online sportsbooks.
+President Trump proved a dark horse can emerge from the pack as he was a (26.00) money line longshot at Bodog when there were still 27 contenders in the fight.
+While we suggest waiting until the field is cut down some if you see a current underdog emerging - bet on them anytime 24/7 at these top-ranked online sportsbooks.

 If politics isn't your game, CSB recommended shops offer thousands of sports options daily.
 From pre-game and LIVE in-match action to Championship futures, plus Racebook, Casino, and Poker betting, options are abundant at online sportsbooks.
 From Playoff action to the frantic nature of postseason in the NHL and NBA, MLB, as well as the major league Drafts.
 Click on any of the links below to register a free betting account today.